buidler-labs/hashgraph-venin-js/README.md

 - Upload a JSON object to [Hedera File Services](https://docs.hedera.com/guides/docs/sdks/file-storage) allowing for later retrieval

 ## Using it
-You can find the API docs here (`TODO`).
+You can find the [API docs here](https://hsj-docs.buidlerlabs.com/).
 Alternativelly, if you want to locally spin up quickly some working code, have a look at our [minimal example repo](https://github.com/buidler-labs/hsj-example).

 ## Testing it
 Have the `.env` file ready (see above) and run